Our Team

 Lillian Blanchard, B.S. – Graduate Student (matriculated Fall 2021)

-Lillian is a second-year student in the Clinical Psychology doctoral program.
+Lillian is a fourth-year student in the Clinical Psychology doctoral program.
 She graduated from Duke University in 2019 with a B.S. in Psychology.
 After graduating from Duke, she worked as a clinical research coordinator at Massachusetts General Hospital contributing to research studies aimed at understanding the feasibility and acceptability of implementing cognitive-behavioral strategies in non-traditional settings.
 Her current research interests include improving treatment engagement and outcomes for children with irritability and emotion dysregulation and their families.
 She is also interested in exploring the dissemination of evidence-based treatments for oppositional defiant disorder in non-traditional settings.
 In her free time, she enjoys attempting ambitious cooking projects, watching scary movies, and traveling with friends and family.

 Undergraduate Research Assistants

-BADCO Undergraduate RAs
+BADCO Undergraduate Fun!

 Contact Information